What is ARP and How it works?

-Every time a network device is sending an Ethernet frame to another device, it constructs a frame and to construct the frame it needs to find the hardware address mapping of the IP address.
+Every time a network device is sending an Ethernet frame to another device, it constructs an Ethernet frame.
+In order to be able to construct the frame it needs to find the hardware address (MAC address) mapping of the destination IP address.
 ARP is responsible for doing this job.

 Each time a device sends an ARP message, network resources are consumed.
 This means that for two hosts to communicate; ARP messages should be exchanged between them and repeated for every packet.
-Imagine how ugly is this when transferring large data streams like large file exchange via FTP.
+Imagine how ugly this could be, when transferring large data streams like large file exchange via FTP.

 ARP caching provides the solution for this efficiency problem as explained below.

-When a host sends an ARP request to another host and a reply is received the sender caches the received information is a table for later use.
+When a host sends an ARP request to another host and a reply is received the sender caches the received information in the ARP table for later use.

-Going back to our analogy of the email sender, what if you know that you are not going to send any more emails to your friend “God keep you friends :)” Is it still effective to keep his address in your cache table ?.
-I think not, you have to timeout unused information.
-Again this is exactly what ARP does.
+Going back to our analogy of the email exchange, what if you know that you are not going to send any more emails to your friend "broke up or so :)"

 There is no standard value for this amount of time and it varies from one vendor to another.
 I will limit my discussion to Cisco devices to clear up the idea.

-You can show the ARP table using the command show arp and change the timeout timer for a specific interface using the interface level command arp timeout <x> seconds.
+You can show the ARP table using the command show arp, and change the timeout timer on a Cisco device for a specific interface using the interface level command arp timeout <x> seconds.